rageworx/fltk-custom/README.CMake.txt

       automatically.
   [3] The bundled libraries are only built if requested and are usually
       not needed in user projects.
-They are linked in with fltk::images automatically if they were built with FLTK.
+They are linked in with fltk::images automatically if they were built together with FLTK.
       The only reason you may need them would be if you used libpng, libjpeg, or zlib functions directly in your application and need to use the bundled FLTK libs (e.g. on Windows).